hydraslay/ng2-polymer-static/README.md

   activeChange: any;
   focusedChange: any;
   disabledChange: any;
-in that directive class. (with outputs or inputs)
+in that directive class. (if there is outputs/inputs)

 of course if you don't add the properties, ngc will tell you to do so, by error messages.